BBC Sport Output In Chaos As Lineker Taken Off Air In Asylum Row - UrduPoint

 It also said players would not be asked for interviews after some indicated they would not be available in support of Lineker.

-Adding to the chaos, presenters and pundits then pulled out of a slew of BBC radio and television shows, forcing their cancellation and the airing of repeats and podcasts instead of usual live coverage of the packed Saturday sport schedule.
+Adding to the chaos, sports presenters and pundits then pulled out of a slew of BBC radio and television shows on Saturday, forcing their cancellation and the airing of repeats and podcasts instead of live coverage.

-"We are sorry for these changes which we recognise will be disappointing for BBC sport fans," said the broadcaster.

-"We are working hard to resolve the situation and hope to do so soon."
-Lineker himself did not speak to reporters, but was spotted at his hometown club Leicester City for their Premier League game against Chelsea.

 - 'Immeasurably cruel' - The row was sparked by Lineker's response to a video in which Home Secretary Suella Braverman unveiled plans to stop migrants crossing the Channel on small boats.